 E [36] is a state of the art first-order theorem prover that has won numerous competitions.
-It takes as input a set of axioms ${\mathscr F}$ and a conjecture H, and it decides the unsatisfiability of $\bigwedge \mathscr{F} \land \neg H$.
+It takes as input a set of axioms $\mathscr{F}$ and a conjecture H, and it decides the unsatisfiability of $\bigwedge \mathscr{F} \land \neg H$ .
 E implements the paramodulation with selection [31] calculus, of which the unrestricted Skolem chase is an instance: each inference of the Skolem chase is an inference of paramodulation (but not vice versa).
-Paramodulation requires \mathscr{F} to be represented as a set of clauses-that is, first-order implications without existential quantifiers but possibly containing function symbols and the equality predicate.
+Paramodulation requires $\mathscr{F}$ to be represented as a set of clauses-that is, first-order implications without existential quantifiers but possibly containing function symbols and the equality predicate.
 Thus, F can capture EGDs and the result of preprocessing TGDs as described in Section 3.
-Moreover, E can also be used in a mode where \mathscr{F} contains arbitrary first-order formulas, thus capturing TGDs directly without any preprocessing; however, this approach proved less efficient, so we did not use it in our experiments.
-Finally, conjecture H can contain free variables, in which case E outputs each substitution σ that makes $\bigwedge \mathscr{F} \land \neg \sigma(H)$ unsatisfiable; thus, E is interesting as it can answer queries without computing the chase in full.
-Ordered paramodulation targets firstorder logic, which is undecidable; hence, E is not guaranteed to terminate on all inputs, not even if \mathscr{F} encodes dependencies on
+Moreover, E can also be used in a mode where F contains arbitrary first-order formulas, thus capturing TGDs directly without any preprocessing; however, this approach proved less efficient, so we did not use it in our experiments.
+Finally, conjecture H can contain free variables, in which case E outputs each substitution $\sigma$ that makes $\wedge \mathscr{F} \wedge \neg \sigma(H)$ unsatisfiable; thus, E is interesting as it can answer queries without computing the chase in full.
+Ordered paramodulation targets firstorder logic, which is undecidable; hence, E is not guaranteed to terminate on all inputs, not even if $\mathscr{F}$ encodes dependencies on which the unrestricted Skolem chase terminates.
+The system's behavior can be configured using many parameters, and we used the values suggested by the system's author.